 - Loss of interest in things enjoyed

-There are some possible gastrointestinal side effects that could affect your furry pal that we will discuss below.
-The gastrointestinal distress can come from the medication affecting the stomach lining.
+There are some possible gastrointestinal negative reactions that could affect your furry pal that we will discuss below.
+The gastrointestinal distress and class side effects involving the digestive system can come from the tablet affecting the stomach lining.

 - Gastrointestinal perforation

 - Gastrointestinal ulceration